gretzky/nhl-api/CONTRIBUTING.md

 **IMPORTANT:** By submitting any code fixes/features, you agree to allow the project owners to license your work under the terms of the [MIT License](./LICENSE).

+## Code of Conduct

+Hockey is for everyone.